strimzi/strimzi-ui/server/log/README.md

 # log

-This module is responsible for receiving and merging client logging events into the server's log.
+This module is responsible for receiving and merging client logging events into the server's log via a WebSocket listener that is handled here.

-_Implementation to follow in a later PR_